notwindstone/anisun/README.md

 2. Run `npm install` to install the required dependencies

+3. Create a comments table in the database using the command `npx drizzle-kit push:pg`

-3. Done!
+4. Done!
 Your web app is ready to start

 </details>